 By default, up to 8 projections are supported to be output from one rendering node.

 Setting Up Projections#

-To set up projections, open the system menu by pressing Esc, go to Plugins tab and click Projection button.
+To set up projections, open the system menu by pressing Esc, go to the Plugins tab and click the Projection button.

 The Projection Configurator window will open.
-Here, it is possible to:
+This window makes it possible to: